Marlins vs. Mariners Player Props Betting Odds

-Player prop betting options for Ty France, Luis Arraez and others are available in the Seattle Mariners-Miami Marlins matchup at T-Mobile Park on Tuesday, starting at 9:40 PM ET.
+Sportsbooks have listed player props for Ty France, Luis Arraez and others when the Seattle Mariners host the Miami Marlins at T-Mobile Park on Wednesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!